-We represent Freund, Freeze & Arnold, LLP ("FF&A") located at 1 S. Main Street, Suite 1800, Dayton, OH 45402-2017, and are writing to notify your office of an incident that may affect the security of some personal information relating to one (1) Maine resident.
-The investigation into this matter is ongoing, and this notice will be supplemented with any new significant facts learned subsequent to its submission.
-By providing this notice, FF&A does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.
+The investigation into this matter is ongoing, and this notice may be supplemented with any new significant facts learned subsequent to its submission.
+By providing this notice, Columbia Helicopters, Inc. ("Columbia") does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.